eficode-academy/argocd-katas/setup.md

 ![Use this template](img/template.png)

 -  Select your GitHub user as the owner and name the repository (f.x. argocd-katas-training).
-Leave the repo public to have unlimited action minutes.
+Leave the repo public for argo to be able to see it.

 > :bulb: **From this point forward, all actions should be performed in the repository you just created, not the template repository**